OSS-Java-Seminar-2024/Notes/README.md

 ###User Story 🗣️

-As a user, I want to organize my notes and notifications into categories and subcategories, so I can easily manage and find information.
-For example, I want to group notes under main categories like "School" or "Work," and break them down further, such as "Math" under "School" or "Project A" under "Work."
+As a hotel manager, I want to organize guest information and hotel operations into categories and subcategories so that we can efficiently manage our services and enhance the guest experience.
+For example, I want to group information under main categories like "Reservations" or "Guest Services," and break them down further, such as "VIP Guests" under "Reservations" or "Room Maintenance" under "Housekeeping."

-I’d like to view these categories in a tree-like structure where I can expand or collapse sections.
-I want to be able to easily add, rename, move, or delete categories, and assign colors or icons to them.
-I also want the option to link notes to multiple categories if they apply to more than one area.
+I’d like to view these categories in a tree-like structure where staff can easily expand or collapse sections.
+I want to be able to add, rename, move, or delete categories with ease and assign colors or icons to them for quick identification.
+Additionally, I want to link guest preferences to their profiles to ensure that all staff members have access to relevant information.

-The ability to search, filter, and sort through notes is important, as well as being able to organize templates that automatically create subcategories.
-When I save or print notes, I want the structure to be preserved.
+The ability to search, filter, and sort through information is crucial, as well as organizing templates for common requests that automatically create subcategories.
+When generating reports or analyzing data, I want the structure to be preserved.

-In short, this system will help me organize my notes efficiently, making them easier to manage and access.
+In short, this system will help us manage our hotel operations efficiently, making it easier to provide exceptional service to our guests.

 ###Development idea 🗣️